-To the west is the River Avon, and immediately to the east on high ground is Old Sarum, a one-time iron age hill fort where a Norman castle was later built, the outer bailey of which contained the original Salisbury cathedral.
+Stratford's boundary to the west is the River Avon, and to the east Old Sarum, a one-time iron age hill fort.
+On this high ground a Norman castle was built, with the original Sarum (Salisbury) cathedral within the outer bailey.

 The Grade 1 listed St Lawrence Church, and Stratford sub Castle Primary School, play their parts in our active and friendly community.

 Details of our local clubs and other organisations are here.

 The Reading Room (Village Hall) is available to hire.

 Information about Bus routes, Mobile Library and many other local amenities, is on the Stratford Services page.

 Download illustrated directions of local walks from the